mockyeah/mockyeah/packages/mockyeah-docs/book/Configuration.md

 Internally, this mounts with a leading slash, i.e., `'/https://service.example.com/foo/bar'`.

 - `record`: Boolean to enable recording on startup.
+- `suiteHeader`: String for the header name to use to opt-in to suites dynamically.
+- `suiteCookie`: String for the cookie name to use to opt-in to suites dynamically.
 - `adminServer`: Boolean to enable admin server (for recording, playing, etc.)
 - `adminHost`: Host on which admin server will run.
 - `adminPort`: Port on which admin server will run.